 I started as a sole designer and eventually got involved as a lead UX designer and project management associate in the team 3 designers, 7 developers (including a scrum master and a product owner) and 1 quality assurance engineer.
 I guided 2 other designers in this project from the reasearch to the execution of the initial design.

 With no set requirements given to us, designing something to optimize the process was not a smooth road for all of us.
 In the beginning, I dived into analysing what does current system looked like with user task analysis and existing platform analysis.
 I found out there are 33 steps involved to just to send an invoice.
 Also, there were repetitive tasks that could be optimized.

 Then I conducted user interviews remotely observing how they interact with the existing platform through screen sharing.

 The followings were some of the quotes that were gathered from the research:

 I was able to drive key problems from research and grouped them in several areas.

-As a designer, guiding my user is important.
-Especially when they are loosing the focus towards the goal.
-Listening and understanding user is different from taking all of what they want and put them on to the product.
-I learnt it is important to be decisive when finding "must haves" verses "nice to have" to prioritize the product features because there are limited time and budgets for projects but sometimes "nice to have" can impact the whole user experience.
+Through this project, I learnt that guiding users is very important aspect for the whole team.
+Especially when team is working directly with the users who are the clients loosing the focus towards the goal.
+Listening and understanding the user is different from taking all of what they want and put them on to the product backlog.
+Next time, we should be more decisive when finding "must haves" verses "nice to have" product features because there are limited time and budgets for projects but we also need to consider that sometimes "nice to have" can impact the whole user experience.